-Try the sample to the right, or watch this short, funny video to learn your first 3 words, while getting a glimpse into Russian culture.
+Here's a short, funny video to learn your first 3 words, while getting a glimpse into Russian culture.

 Language came first, and grammar was created later by 'Those-Who-Know' to try and explain what everyone already knew.
 Similarly when learning a new language, focus on understanding and expressing ideas and the grammar will be sorted out later.